kellyschrock/solex-cc/README.md

 It's necessary to define the attributes this way (as opposed to just returning a JSON object from getAttributes()), because the dispatcher actually modifies them with a few things.
 Namely, its sysid/compid (so a worker knows what sysid/compid to use when sending Mavlink messages), and the addition of `sendMavlinkMessage()` and `sendGCSMessage()` functions.

+A worker can also get a list of other workers on the system by calling `ATTRS.getWorkerRoster()`.

 ### Worker startup

 If your worker needs to initialize when it's loaded, implement `onLoad()`: